saurabhbodke012/Web-Checkers/docs/DesignDoc.md

       * D: 0.21
       * I: 0.79
   * <b>The A metrics are 0 across the board because WebCheckers does not utilize abstract classes.
 Instability levels are normal as well, as they are all between 0 and 0.3 or 0.7 and 1.0.
 This means that WebCheckers classes are either very stable or very unstable.
 The
   Ce and Ca metrics are valid as well, as when the Ce is low, the I tends to be low, and when the Ca is low, the I tends to be high.
    </b>

-### Project Improvements

-<b>If our project were to continue, we would consider making the following changes:</b>
-* Partitioning the large methods in <i>ui.PostValidateMoveRoute and util.ValidationHelper</i>
-into smaller helper methods to lower the cyclomatic complexity

-* Thoroughly unit testing all tiers
-  * As a result of time constraints, most of the unit testing effort went into the application and model tiers, so UI coverage is lacking.

-<b>We would decide against:</b>
-* Including abstract classes and inheritance
-  * Although the Martin Package metrics suggest we use these, they would not add any value to the design since there really is no hierarchical structure (i.e., "is-a" relationship) between classes.

-* Aiming for 100% comment coverage
-  * Much of our code is self-documenting, so adding too many JavaDoc comments would corrupt the cleanliness of the code and add unecessary complexity.

 ## Testing